Bioinformatics in 2024: Progress, Uses, and Hope for the Future

 In Image: Group of Researchers in a Laboratory

-Bioinformatics has a bright future ahead of it, with a number of new changes on the way:
+Bioinformatics has a bright future ahead, with a number of new developments on the horizon:

-5. Synthetic Biology and Biotechnology: Bioinformatics will play a big role in designing and improving synthetic biological systems.
-This includes the creation of genetically modified creatures that can be used in medicine, agriculture, and industry.
+5. Synthetic Biology and Biotechnology: Bioinformatics will take a significant part of the designing and enhancement of synthetic biological systems.
+This includes developing genetically engineered organisms — many for use in medicine, agriculture and industry.

 Leave a Comment